Girish Wagh

-Girish Wagh is currently the Head, Commercial Vehicle Business Unit.
+Girish Wagh is currently the Executive Director of Tata Motors.
+He was previously leading the Commercial Vehicle Business Unit at Tata Motors.
 He earlier worked in the capacity of Sr. Vice President(Tata Small & Passenger Car Segment) & Head Project Planning and Program Management of Tata Motors.
 He is a key figure in the Tata Nano's project.

 A mechanical engineer from the Maharashtra Institute of Technology, Wagh did a post-graduate programme in manufacturing from Mumbai B-school SP Jain Institute of Management and Research.
 At Tata Motors, he previously designed the Tata Ace mini truck.
 He is a native of Pune.